 While Chanelle mustered up the gallant and bold, I drew in a different kind of crowd.
 She’s the sun while I’m the moon I suppose, her tiny physique and button face contrasts wildly to my voluptuous build and resting bitch face.
 Her big brown eyes beg for security while mine scream moxie and speculation.
 Blue black hair that rippled slightly down to my waist, light blue cat eyes that could pierce diamond as Gammy would say, and a pallor to make it all pop.
 I was the Witch of White Bluff and I secretly found delight in the title.
 The attention it brought however was debatable.

 “Fun and games, Cheeky.”
 She smiled at the nickname I branded her with.
 As far as the customers were concerned, Cheeky may as well have been on her birth certificate.
 Thankfully she preferred it that way.
 We take what we can get in the anonymity department.
-My name’s actually Michelle, though I was known as Mickey within the confines of this hell-hole.
+My name’s actually Lilith, though I was known as Lily within the confines of this hell-hole.

 “Well cut it the fuck out.”
 She jabbed.

 She rolled her eyes and grabbed the keys off of table two, swinging the key ring around her tiny manicured finger.
 “If only I could lock your ass in here.”

 “No one can lock up the Witch of White Bluff.”
 My hands were tiny pistols now, pewing left and right.